sohamfcb/sohamfcb/README.md

 - This is a comprehensive end-to-end data science course that covers everything starting from the basics of Python to deploying ML models on the cloud alongwith many end-to-end real-life projects.

 **II) 100 Days of Deep Learning** - https://www.youtube.com/playlist?list=PLKnIA16_RmvYuZauWaPlRTC54KxSNLtNn)
 - A YouTube playlist that covers all the fundamentals of neural networks.
-Each concept is covered in a very detailed matter.
+Each concept is covered in a very detailed manner.
+- This playlist literally built my fundamental understanding of neural networks.

 # Connect with Me